Apricot and Blueberry Tart Recipe

 5

-When ready to bake, brush the edges of the tar with the egg “wash”.
+When ready to bake, brush the edges of the tart with the egg “wash”.
 Set the tart on a sheet pan, lined with parchment paper.
 Bake for about 40 to 45 minutes, until crust is deep golden brown.

 6